 One Last Piece of General Advice:

 You are an individual who has a specific set of skills, preferences, constraints and experiences.
 This guide could not, and should not, replace your own judgement (and neither should any other piece of information you read on the internet).
-We hope the advice we provide will be valuable to you, but you should think about our advice, see whether and how it applies to your circumstances, and make the decisions you find to be promising and acceptable to you (hopefully after taking our advice into consideration).
+We hope the advice we provide will be valuable to you, but you should think about our advice, see whether and how it applies to your circumstances, and make the decisions you find to be promising and acceptable to you.

 And of course, if we've given you advice you disagree with, we'd love to hear from you!